Mystic-Slice/responsible-prompting-api/README.md

 ### Negative values and adversarial prompts

-- Include more recent advesarial sentences and prompt hacking techniques such as LLM-Flowbraking.
+- Include more recent adversarial sentences and prompt hacking techniques such as LLM-Flowbraking.

 ### Recommendations